Flaevor Recipe Website

 Table of Contents

-What is Madras curry powder?
+What is Madras Curry Powder?

 Madras curry powder is an Indian spice blend commonly used to flavour curries, meat, vegetable and grain dishes.
-Its versatility has made it one of the most popular spice blends in the world along with 2 other popular blends, garam masala and tandoori masala.
+Its versatility has made it one of the most popular spice blends in the world along with two other popular blends, garam masala and tandoori masala.

 Madras curry, a standard curry dish regularly seen on Indian restaurant menus, consists of a tomato-based sauce with meat or vegetables and flavoured with a madras spice blend.
 It is thought to have originated from a South Indian city called Chennai, which in the past was previously known as the city of Madras.

-What is Madras curry powder made of?
+What is Madras Curry Powder Made of?

-fenugreek seeds
+Coriander seeds

-cassia bark
+Cassia bark

-cardamom pods
+Cardamom pods

-curry leaves
+Curry leaves

 Kashmiri chiles, dried